-Punxsutawney Phil gets a bad rap and to be frank, I’m up to here with it.
 Every Groundhog Day it’s the same spiel.
-People say the holiday is pointless.
-They say Phil’s no good either.
-He’s washed up.
-He can’t keep up with the pros over at Weather.com anymore.
-Enough is enough everyone.
+People say it’s a pointless tradition.
+They bring up Phil’s track record and say he’s no good.
+That he’s washed up and can’t hang with the pros over at Weather.com anymore.
+Well I’m here to say that enough is enough.
 This is America’s hardest working marmot, and people talk about him like he’s as useless as the dirt he sleeps on.

 Sure, it may seem like his annual work schedule is just one morning in February, but what do you think he’s doing the other 364.5 days?
 This little guy is working his tail off.
 Crunching numbers, calculating wind chills and polar vortexes.
 He’ll write on paper, crumble it up, throw it out, and then write on some more.
 You know, the whole bit.
 Weather.com probably doesn’t even know what paper is.
 And oh, by the way, P. Phil’s been at it since 1887.
 That’s over two centuries of predicting 1/4 of our four seasons.
 Take that Weather.com.